 History at your fingertips

-First in Canada, the iPhone application MTL Urban Museum, in collaboration with Ivanhoé Cambridge, provides a unique opportunity to revisit the history of Montreal landmarks such as Sainte-Catherine Street, Sherbrooke Street, Old Montreal, Mount Royal Park and the McGill University campus.
+The MTL Urban Museum tours on the McCord Museum application, in collaboration with Ivanhoé Cambridge, provide a unique opportunity to revisit the history of more than 150 Montreal landmarks such as Sainte-Catherine Street, Sherbrooke Street, Old Montreal, Mount Royal Park and the McGill University campus.

-Take an exclusive geo-localized outdoor tour thanks to historical images, part of the 1.2 million pictures in the Notman Photographic Archives of the McCord Museum.
+Take an exclusive geo-localized outdoor tour thanks to historical images from the McCord Museum Photography collection of over 1.3 million pictures.
 Discover them as you move through the city by following one of the MTL Urban Museum autonomous themed circuits.

 The app is available for free on the App Store.